Mauranipur

 Mauranipur is a town and a municipal board in Jhansi district state of Uttar Pradesh, India.
 It is located in the Jhansi District.
-It is the largest tehsils in India by land area.
 This town was known for textile production, known in ancient times as Madhupuri.
 Because of its high density of temples, it is known by some locals as Mini-Ayoddhya.
 Jalvihar Mela and Viman Yatra are the most famous events in Mauranipur.
 The Kedareshwar temple and the Saprar Dam are located near Mauranipur.

 Geography

 Mauranipur is located at {25°14′23″N 79°11′47″E}.
 It has an average elevation of 192 m.
-The Sukhnai, a tributary of the Dhasan River which itself is a tributary of the Vetravati, flows from west to east around the town.
+The Sukhnai, a tributary of the Dhasan River which itself is a tributary of the Vetravati, flows from west to east around the city.

 Mauranipur is 60.43 km from the city of Jhansi, and 252 km from Uttar Pradesh's capital city Lucknow.
-Calculated by land area, it is the largest tehsil in India.